Inglewood - Waggamba

 The level of residential development activity in Inglewood - Waggamba is very low in comparison to the average area assessed nationally by AreaSearch

-New properties are constructed at an average expected cost of $918,000, indicating that developers target the premium market segment with higher-end properties.
-In this financial year, $1.6 million in commercial development approvals have been recorded, suggesting minimal commercial development activity.
+The average construction cost value of new properties is $558,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In FY-26, commercial development approvals totalling $1.6 million have been recorded, suggesting minimal commercial development activity.
 Compared to the Rest of Qld, Inglewood-Waggamba maintains similar construction rates per person, supporting market stability in line with regional patterns.
-This activity is also below average nationally, reflecting the area's maturity and possible planning constraints.
+However, this activity is below average nationally, reflecting the area's maturity and possible planning constraints.

-Recent development has consisted entirely of detached houses, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+Recent development has consisted entirely of detached houses, maintaining the area's traditional low density character focused on family homes appealing to those seeking space.
 The estimated population count of 1736 people per dwelling approval reflects its quiet, low activity development environment.
-With population expected to remain stable or decline, Inglewood-Waggamba should see reduced pressure on housing, potentially creating opportunities for buyers.
+With population expected to remain stable or decline in the future, Inglewood-Waggamba should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development